Document

 All notices are accompanied by notes that explain the effect of the notice and the recipient’s right of appeal.
 Officers will always be willing to discuss the works specified in the notice and the reason for the service of the notice.

-4.2
+4.2 Sanctions

 In all case where an offence is committed the Council has various sanctions it can impose.

-4.3.1 Penalty Charge Notices
+4.2.1 Penalty Charge Notices

 Under some legislation, the Council can serve a Penalty Charge Notice.
 These are:

-The Redress Schemes for Lettings Agency work and Property Management work (Requirement to Belong to a Scheme etc.) (England) Order 2014.
-Under the redress scheme the penalty charge will normally be £5,000 for any contravention but on representation this charge may be reduced or in exceptional cases be quashed.
+Under the redress scheme the monetary penalty will normally be £5,000 for any contravention but on representation this charge may be reduced or in exceptional cases be quashed.
 Government guidance has been provided on reasons to reduce the penalty charge, which includes taking account of turnover of the business or other extenuating circumstances.
-This charge amount is in accordance with “Guidance on the Redress Scheme Improving Rented Sector” issued in March 2015 by DCLG.
+This charge amount is in accordance with “Guidance for Local Authorities on The Redress Schemes for Lettings Agency work and Property Management work (Requirement to Belong to a scheme etc (England) Order 2014” issued in March 2015 by DCLG.

 The landlord can request the local authority to review the penalty charge.
 A final appeal can be made by the landlord to the First-tier Tribunal.

 The Smoke and Carbon Monoxide Alarm (England) Regulations 2015.
 Under these regulations, a penalty charge of up to £5,000 can be made.
 Regulation 13 requires a local Housing Authority to prepare and publish a statement of principles which it proposes to follow in determining the amount of penalty charge.
-Appendix 1 details the Councils Statement of Principles in this matter.
+Appendix 1 details the Council's Statement of Principles in this matter.

-4.3.2 Civil Penalties
+4.2.2 Civil Penalties

 The Council may serve notices imposing Civil Penalties as an alternative to prosecution in respect of the following offences: